 Today, Friday (1 February), the EU-Japan Economic Partnership Agreement enters into force, creating a common economic space and area of shared values for over 600 million people.

-The EPA will bring far-reaching facilitations for businesses as well as for consumers in the EU and Japan.
-The agreement creates a common economic space accounting for more than a quarter of global GDP, with a population of over 600 million people.
+It is the biggest free trade agreement in the history of the European Union: the agreement with Japan entering into force today creates a common economic space accounting for more than a quarter of global GDP, with a population of over 600 million.

 The EU and Japan have now agreed to recognise international norms and standards in a large number of areas, and have agreed mechanisms to avoid such barriers to trade in the future.
 As a result, it will become much simpler to export things like motor vehicles, pharmaceuticals and medical devices.
 Both sides retain the right, however, to implement regulations.

 The agreement is the result of almost five years of intense negotiations between the EU and Japan.
 The European Parliament ratified it by a large majority in December 2018.